gouthamgo/project3-client/method.md

 ## add bootstrap in the index.html page

-- Lets say we got components(reusable), scrrens(lets say these are the stable pages)
+- Lets say we got components(reusable), screens(lets say these are the stable pages)

 - through the menu to the right side - so add ml-auto class to the ul tag